Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • trade balance.

-World trade turnover is the sum of foreign trade turnover of all countries.
-Foreign trade turnover of the country- this is the sum of exports and imports of one country with all countries with which it is in foreign trade relations.
+World trade turnover is the sum of the foreign trade turnover of all countries.
+Foreign trade turnover of the country is the sum of exports and imports of one country with all the countries with which it has foreign trade relations.

-Since all countries import and export goods and services, world trade also defined as sum of world exports and world imports.
+Since all countries import and export goods and services, then world trade turnover is also defined as sum of world exports and world imports.

-State world trade is estimated by its volume for a certain time period or on a certain date, and development- the dynamics of these volumes for a certain period.
+State world trade turnover is assessed by its volume for a certain time period or on a certain date, and development— the dynamics of these volumes over a certain period.

-The volume is measured in value and physical terms, respectively, in US dollars and in physical terms (tons, meters, barrels, etc., if it is applied to a homogeneous group of goods), or in conventional physical terms, if the goods do not have a single natural measurement .
-To assess the physical volume, the value volume is divided by the average world price.
+Volume is measured in value and physical terms, respectively, in US dollars and in physical measurement (tons, meters, barrels, etc., if it applies to a homogeneous group of goods), or in conventional physical measurement, if the goods do not have a single physical measurement .
+To estimate physical volume, value is divided by the average world price.

-To assess the dynamics of world trade, chain, basic and average annual growth rates (indices) are used.
+To assess the dynamics of global trade turnover, chain, base and average annual growth rates (indices) are used.

 MT structure

-The structure of world trade shows ratio in its total volume of certain parts, depending on the chosen feature.
+The structure of world trade turnover shows ratio in its total volume of certain parts, depending on the selected characteristic.

 General structure reflects the ratio of exports and imports as a percentage or in shares.
-In physical volume, this ratio is equal to 1, and in total, the share of imports is always greater than the share of exports.
-This is due to the fact that exports are valued at FOB (Free on board) prices, according to which the seller pays only for the delivery of goods to the port and its loading on board the vessel; imports are valued at CIF prices (cost, insurance, freight, i.e. they include in the cost of goods, freight cost, insurance costs and other port fees).
+In physical volume this ratio is equal to 1, but in total the share of imports is always greater than the share of exports.
+This is due to the fact that exports are priced at FOB (Free on board) prices, at which the seller only pays for the delivery of the goods to the port and their loading on board the ship; imports are valued in CIF prices (cost, insurance, freight, i.e. they include the cost of goods, freight costs, insurance costs and other port fees).

-Commodity structure world trade shows the share of a particular group in its total volume.
-At the same time, it should be borne in mind that in the MT a product is considered as a product that satisfies some social need, to which two main market forces are directed - supply and demand, and one of them necessarily acts from abroad.
+Commodity structure world trade turnover shows the share of a particular group in its total volume.
+It should be borne in mind that in MT a product is considered as a product that satisfies some social need, to which two main market forces are directed - supply and demand, and one of them necessarily operates from abroad.

 Goods produced in national economies participate in MT in different ways.
 Some of them don't participate at all.
 Therefore, all goods are divided into tradable and non-tradable.

-Tradable goods are freely movable between countries, non-tradable goods do not move between countries for one reason or another (uncompetitive, strategically important for the country, etc.).
-When talking about the commodity structure of world trade, we are talking only about tradable goods.
+Traded goods are goods that move freely between countries, non-tradable goods – for one reason or another (uncompetitive, strategically important for the country, etc.) do not move between countries.
+When they talk about the commodity structure of world trade, we are talking only about traded goods.

-In the most general proportion in world trade, trade in goods and services is singled out.
-Currently, the ratio between them is 4:1.
+In the most general proportion in world trade turnover, trade in goods and services is distinguished.
+Currently the ratio between them is 4:1.

 In world practice, various classification systems for goods and services are used.
-For example, trade in goods uses the Standard International Trade Classification (UN) - SITC, in which 3118 main commodity items are combined into 1033 subgroups (of which 2805 items are included in 720 subgroups), which are aggregated into 261 groups, 67 departments and 10 sections.
-Most countries use the Harmonized Commodity Description and Coding System (including the Russian Federation since 1991).
+For example, trade in goods uses the Standard International Trade Classification (UN) - SITK, in which 3118 main headings are grouped into 1033 subgroups (of which 2805 items are included in 720 subgroups), which are aggregated into 261 groups, 67 divisions and 10 sections.
+Most countries use the Harmonized System for Description and Coding of Goods (including the Russian Federation since 1991).

-When characterizing the commodity structure of world trade, two large groups of goods are most often distinguished: raw materials and finished products, the ratio between which (in percent) has developed as 20: 77 (3% others).
-For individual groups of countries, it varies from 15: 82 (for developed countries with market economies) (3% others) to 45: 55 (for developing countries).
+When characterizing the commodity structure of world trade turnover, two large groups of goods are most often distinguished: raw materials and finished products, the ratio between which (in percentage) is 20: 77 (3% other).
+For certain groups of countries, it varies from 15: 82 (for developed countries with market economies) (3% others) to 45: 55 (for developing countries).
 For individual countries (foreign trade turnover), the range of variations is even wider.
-This ratio may change depending on changes in the prices of raw materials, especially energy.
+This ratio may change depending on changes in prices for raw materials, especially energy.

-For a more detailed description of the commodity structure, a diversified approach can be used (within the framework of the SMTC or in other frameworks in accordance with the objectives of the analysis).
+For a more detailed description of the product structure, a diversified approach can be used (within the framework of the SMTC or in other frameworks in accordance with the objectives of the analysis).

 To characterize world exports, it is important to calculate the share of engineering products in its total volume.
-Comparing it with a similar indicator of the country allows us to calculate the index of industrialization of its exports (I), which can be in the range from 0 to 1.
-The closer it is to 1, the more the trends in the development of the country's economy coincide with the trends in the development of the world economy.
+Comparing it with a similar indicator for a country allows us to calculate the industrialization index of its exports (I), which can range from 0 to 1.
+The closer it is to 1, the more the trends in the development of the country’s economy coincide with the trends in the development of the world economy.

-Geographic (spatial) structure world trade is characterized by its distribution along the lines of commodity flows - the totality of goods (in physical terms) moving between countries.
+Geographical (spatial) structure world trade turnover is characterized by its distribution according to the directions of commodity flows - the totality of goods (in physical value terms) moving between countries.

-Distinguish between commodity flows between countries with developed market economies (SRRE).
-They are commonly referred to as "West-West" or "North-North".
-They account for about 60% of world trade; between SRRE and RS, which stand for "West-South" or "North-South", they account for over 30% of world trade; between RS - "South - South" - about 10%.
+There are commodity flows between countries with developed market economies (ADME).
+They are usually designated “West - West” or “North - North”.
+They account for about 60% of world trade; between SRRE and RS, which denote “West-South” or “North-South”, they account for over 30% of world trade turnover; between RS - "South - South" - about 10%.

-In the spatial structure, one should also distinguish between regional, integration and intra-corporate turnover.
-These are parts of the world trade turnover, reflecting its concentration within one region (for example, Southeast Asia), one integration grouping (for example, the EU) or one corporation (for example, any TNC).
-Each of them is characterized by its general, commodity and geographical structure and reflects the trends and degree of internationalization and globalization of the world economy.
+In the spatial structure, regional, integration and intracorporate trade turnover should also be distinguished.
+These are parts of global trade turnover, reflecting its concentration within one region (for example, Southeast Asia), one integration group (for example, the EU) or one corporation (for example, a multinational corporation).
+Each of them is characterized by its general, product and geographical structure and reflects the trends and degree of internationalization and globalization of the world economy.

-To assess the degree of specialization of world trade, the index of specialization (T) is calculated.
-It shows the share of intra-industry trade (the exchange of parts, assemblies, semi-finished products, finished items of one industry, for example, cars of different brands, models) in the total volume of world trade.
-Its value is always in the range 0-1; the closer it is to 1, the deeper the international division of labor (MRI) in the world, the greater the role of the intra-industry division of labor in it.
+To assess the degree of specialization of world trade turnover, the specialization index (T) is calculated.
+It shows the share of intra-industry trade (exchange of parts, assemblies, semi-finished products, finished items of one industry, for example, cars of different brands and models) in the total volume of world trade turnover.
+Its value is always in the range 0-1; The closer it is to 1, the deeper the international division of labor (IDL) in the world, the greater the role of the intra-industry division of labor in it.
 Naturally, its value will depend on how broadly the industry is defined: the wider it is, the higher the T coefficient.

-A special place in the complex of indicators of world trade is occupied by those that allow us to assess the impact of world trade on the world economy.
-These include, first of all, the coefficient of elasticity of world trade.
-It is calculated as the ratio of the growth rates of physical volumes of GDP (GNP) and trade.
-Its economic content lies in the fact that it shows by how many percent the GDP (GNP) increased with an increase in trade turnover by 1%.
-The global economy is characterized by a tendency to strengthen the role of MT.
-For example, in 1951-1970. the coefficient of elasticity was 1.64; in 1971-1975 and 1976-1980 - 1.3; in 1981-1985 - 1.12; in 1987-1989 - 1.72; in 1986-1992 - 2.37.
-As a rule, during periods of economic crises, the coefficient of elasticity is lower than during periods of recession and recovery.
+A special place in the set of indicators of world trade turnover is occupied by those that allow us to assess the impact of world trade on the world economy.
+These include, first of all, the elasticity coefficient of world trade.
+It is calculated as the ratio of the growth indices of physical volumes of GDP (GNP) and trade turnover.
+Its economic content is that it shows how much percent GDP (GNP) increased with a 1% increase in trade turnover.
+The global economy is characterized by a tendency to strengthen the role of the transport sector.
+For example, in 1951-1970. the elasticity coefficient was 1.64; in 1971-1975 and 1976-1980 - 1.3; in 1981-1985 - 1.12; in 1987-1989 - 1.72; in 1986-1992 - 2.37.
+As a rule, during periods of economic crises, the elasticity coefficient is lower than during periods of recession and recovery.

 Terms of trade

-Terms of trade is a coefficient that establishes a relationship between the average world prices of exports and imports, since it is calculated as the ratio of their indices for a certain period of time.
-Its value varies from 0 to + ¥: if it is equal to 1, then the terms of trade are stable and maintain the parity of export and import prices.
-If the ratio increases (compared to the previous period), then the terms of trade are improving and vice versa.
+Terms of trade- a coefficient that establishes a connection between average world prices of exports and imports, since it is calculated as the ratio of their indices for a certain period of time.
+Its value varies from 0 to + ¥: if it is equal to 1, then the terms of trade are stable and maintain parity of export and import prices.
+If the coefficient increases (compared to the previous period), it means that the terms of trade are improving and vice versa.

 MT elasticity coefficients

-Elasticity of imports— an index that characterizes the change in aggregate demand for imports resulting from changes in the terms of trade.
-It is calculated as a percentage of import volumes and its price.
-In its numerical value, it is always greater than zero and changes to
+Import elasticity— an index characterizing changes in aggregate demand for imports resulting from changes in the terms of trade.
+It is calculated as a percentage of import volumes and their prices.
+In its numerical value it is always greater than zero and varies up to

 + ¥.
-If its value is less than 1, then a 1% price increase led to an increase in demand by more than 1%, and therefore, the demand for imports is elastic.
-If the coefficient is more than 1, then the demand for imports has grown by less than 1%, which means that imports are inelastic.
-Therefore, an improvement in the terms of trade forces a country to increase its spending on imports if demand is elastic, and to decrease it if it is inelastic, while increasing spending on exports.
+If its value is less than 1, it means that a price increase of 1% led to an increase in demand by more than 1%, and therefore, demand for imports is elastic.
+If the coefficient is more than 1, then the demand for imports has increased by less than 1%, which means that imports are inelastic.
+Therefore, an improvement in the terms of trade forces a country to increase spending on imports if demand for it is elastic, and decrease it if it is inelastic, while increasing spending on exports.

-Export elasticity and imports is also closely related to the terms of trade.
-With the elasticity of imports equal to 1 (a 1% drop in the price of imports led to an increase in its volume by 1%), the supply (export) of goods increases by 1%.
+Export elasticity and imports are also closely related to terms of trade.
+When the elasticity of imports is equal to 1 (a drop in the price of imports by 1% led to an increase in its volume by 1%), the supply (export) of goods increases by 1%.
 This means that the elasticity of exports (Ex) will be equal to the elasticity of imports (Eim) minus 1, or Ex = Eim - 1.
-Thus, the higher the elasticity of imports, the more developed the market mechanism that allows producers to respond faster to changes in world prices.
-Low elasticity is fraught with serious economic problems for the country, if this is not due to other reasons: high investments made earlier in the industry, the inability to quickly reorient, etc.
+Thus, the higher the elasticity of imports, the more developed the market mechanism is, allowing producers to respond more quickly to changes in world prices.
+Low elasticity is fraught with serious economic problems for the country, if this is not associated with other reasons: high investments made in the industry earlier, the inability to quickly reorient, etc.

 MT quotas

-The foreign trade quota (FTC) is defined as half the sum (S/2) of exports (E) and imports (I) of a country, divided by GDP or GNP and multiplied by 100%.
+The foreign trade quota (FTC) is defined as half the sum (S/2) of a country's exports (E) and imports (I), divided by GDP or GNP and multiplied by 100%.
 It characterizes the average dependence on the world market, its openness to the world economy.

-Analysis of the significance of exports for the country is estimated by the export quota - the ratio of the amount of exports to GDP (GNP), multiplied by 100%; The import quota is calculated as the ratio of imports to GDP (GNP) multiplied by 100%.
+Analysis of the importance of exports for a country is assessed by the export quota - the ratio of the amount of exports to GDP (GNP) multiplied by 100%; The import quota is calculated as the ratio of the amount of imports to GDP (GNP) multiplied by 100%.

-The growth of the export quota indicates the growth of its importance for the development of the country's economy, but this significance itself can be both positive and negative.
-It is certainly positive if the export of finished products expands, but the growth in the export of raw materials, as a rule, leads to a deterioration in the terms of trade for the exporting country.
-If, at the same time, exports are mono-commodity, then its growth can lead to the destruction of the economy, therefore such growth is called destructive.
-The result of this growth in exports is the lack of funds for its further increase, and the deterioration of the terms of trade in terms of profitability does not allow acquiring the necessary amount of imports for export earnings.
+An increase in the export quota indicates an increase in its importance for the development of the country’s economy, but this importance itself can be both positive and negative.
+It is certainly positive if the export of finished products expands, but an increase in the export of raw materials, as a rule, leads to a deterioration in the terms of trade for the exporting country.
+If exports are single-product, then its growth can lead to the destruction of the economy, which is why such growth is called destructive.
+The result of such an increase in exports is the insufficiency of funds for its further increase, and the deterioration of the terms of trade in terms of profitability does not allow the purchase of the required amount of imports with export earnings.

 Trade balance

-The resulting indicator characterizing the country's foreign trade is the trade balance, which is the difference between the sum of exports and imports.
+The resulting indicator characterizing a country's foreign trade is the trade balance, which is the difference between the amount of exports and imports.
 If this difference is positive (which is what all countries strive for), then the balance is active; if it is negative, it is passive.
-The balance of trade is an integral part of the country's balance of payments and largely determines the latter.
+The trade balance is an integral part of the country's balance of payments and largely determines the latter.

-The development of modern MT occurs under the influence of general processes taking place in the world economy.
-The economic recession that affected all groups of countries, the Mexican and Asian financial crises, the growing size of internal and external imbalances in many states, including developed ones, could not but cause uneven development of international trade, a slowdown in its growth in the 1990s.
-At the beginning of the XXI century. the growth rate of world trade increased, and in 2000-2005. it increased by 41.9%.
+The development of modern MT occurs under the influence of general processes occurring in the global economy.
+The economic recession that affected all groups of countries, the Mexican and Asian financial crises, the growing size of internal and external imbalances in many, including developed, countries could not but cause unevenness in the development of international trade and a slowdown in its growth rate in the 1990s.
+At the beginning of the 21st century.
+The growth rate of world trade turnover increased, and in 2000-2005. it increased by 41.9%.

 The world market is characterized by trends associated with the further internationalization of the world economy and its globalization.
-They are manifested in the growing role of MT in the development of the world economy, and foreign trade in the development of national economies.
-The first is confirmed by the increase in the elasticity coefficient of world trade (more than twice as compared to the mid-1980s), and the second is the growth of export and import quotas for most countries.
+They are manifested in the growing role of international trade in the development of the world economy, and foreign trade in the development of national economies.
+The first is confirmed by the increase in the elasticity coefficient of world trade turnover (more than doubled compared to the mid-1980s), and the second by the increase in export and import quotas for most countries.

-Significant shifts are taking place in the commodity structure of the MT: the share of finished goods has increased and the share of food and raw materials (without fuel) has decreased.
-This happened as a result of the further development of scientific and technical progress, which increasingly replaces natural raw materials with synthetic ones, and allows the implementation of resource-saving technologies in production.
-At the same time, trade in mineral fuels (especially oil) and gas has grown sharply.
-This is due to a complex of factors, including the development of the chemical industry, changes in the fuel and energy balance, and an unprecedented increase in oil prices, which at the end of the decade, compared to its beginning, more than doubled.
+Significant changes are taking place in the commodity structure of the MT: the share of finished products has increased and the share of food and raw materials (excluding fuel) has decreased.
+This happened as a result of the further development of scientific and technological progress, which is increasingly replacing natural raw materials with synthetic ones, allowing for the implementation of resource-saving technologies in production.
+At the same time, trade in mineral fuels (especially oil) and gas increased sharply.
+This is due to a complex of factors, including the development of the chemical industry, changes in the fuel and energy balance and an unprecedented increase in oil prices, which at the end of the decade, compared to its beginning, more than doubled.

-The share of science-intensive goods and high-tech products (microtechnical, chemical, pharmaceutical, aerospace, etc. products) is growing in the trade in finished goods.
+In the trade of finished products, the share of science-intensive goods and high-tech products (microtechnical, chemical, pharmaceutical, aerospace, etc. products) is growing.
 This is especially clear in the exchange between developed countries - technological leaders.
 For example, in the foreign trade of the USA, Switzerland and Japan, the share of such products accounts for over 20%, Germany and France - about 15%.

-The geographical structure of international trade has also changed quite noticeably, although the “West-West” sector, which accounts for about 70% of world trade, is still the determining factor for its development, and within this sector a dozen (USA, Germany, Japan, France, UK, Italy, Netherlands, Canada, Switzerland, Sweden).
+The geographical structure of international trade has also changed quite noticeably, although the “West-West” sector is still decisive for its development, which accounts for about 70% of world trade turnover, and within this sector the leading role is played by a dozen (USA, Germany, Japan, France, Great Britain, Italy, the Netherlands, Canada, Switzerland, Sweden).

 At the same time, trade between developed countries and developing countries is growing more dynamically.
-This is due to a whole range of factors, not least of which is the disappearance of a whole cluster of countries in transition.
-According to the UNCTAD classification, all of them have moved into the category of developing countries (except for 8 CEE countries that joined the EU on May 1, 2004).
-UNCTAD estimates that MS was the driving force behind the development of MT in the 1990s.
+This is due to a whole range of factors, not the least of which is the disappearance of an entire cluster of countries in transition.
+According to the UNCTAD classification, all of them became developing countries (except for 8 CEE countries that joined the EU on May 1, 2004).
+According to UNCTAD estimates, DCs were the engine of development of the transport industry in the 1990s.
 They remain so at the beginning of the 21st century.
-This is due to the fact that although the markets of the RS are less capacious than the markets of the RSEM, they are more dynamic and therefore more attractive for their developed partners, especially for TNCs.
-At the same time, the purely agrarian and raw material specialization of most RSs is supplemented by the transfer to them of functions for supplying industrial centers with material-intensive and labor-intensive products of manufacturing industries based on the use of cheaper labor.
-Often these are the most environmentally polluted industries.
-TNCs contribute to the growth of the share of finished products in the export of the RS, however, the commodity structure of trade in this sector remains predominantly raw materials (by 70-80%), which makes it very vulnerable to price fluctuations in the world market and worsening terms of trade.
+This is due to the fact that although the RS markets are less capacious than the RE markets, they are more dynamic and therefore more attractive for their developed partners, especially for TNCs.
+At the same time, the purely agricultural and raw materials specialization of most RS is complemented by the transfer to them of functions of supplying industrial centers with material-intensive and labor-intensive products from manufacturing industries, based on the use of cheaper labor.
+These are often the most environmentally polluting industries.
+TNCs contribute to the growth of the share of finished products in the exports of the Russian Federation, however, the commodity structure of trade in this sector remains predominantly raw materials (70-80%), which makes it very vulnerable to price fluctuations on the world market and deteriorating terms of trade.

-There are a number of very acute problems in the trade of developing countries, arising primarily from the fact that price remains the main factor in their competitiveness, and the terms of trade that change not in their favor inevitably lead to an increase in its imbalance and less intensive growth.
-Eliminating these problems involves optimizing the commodity structure of foreign trade based on the diversification of industrial production, eliminating the technological backwardness of countries that makes their exports of finished products uncompetitive, and increasing the activity of countries in trade in services.
+In the trade of developing countries, there are a number of very acute problems that arise primarily due to the fact that the main factor of their competitiveness is price, and the terms of trade that change not in their favor inevitably lead to an increase in its imbalance and less intensive growth.
+Eliminating these problems involves optimizing the commodity structure of foreign trade on the basis of diversifying industrial production, eliminating the technological backwardness of countries that makes their export of finished products uncompetitive, and increasing the activity of countries in trade in services.

-Modern MT is characterized by a trend towards the development of trade in services, especially business services (engineering, consulting, leasing, factoring, franchising, etc.).
-If in 1970 the volume of world exports of all services (including all types of international and transit transport, foreign tourism, banking services, etc.) amounted to 80 billion dollars, then in 2005 it was about 2.2 trillion. dollars, i.e., almost 28 times more.
+Modern transport industry is characterized by a tendency towards the development of trade in services, especially business ones (engineering, consulting, leasing, factoring, franchising, etc.).
+If in 1970 the volume of world exports of all services (including all types of international and transit transport, foreign tourism, banking services, etc.) amounted to 80 billion dollars, then in 2005 it was about 2.2 trillion. dollars, i.e. almost 28 times more.

-At the same time, the growth rate of exports of services is slowing down and significantly lags behind the growth rates of exports of goods.
-So, if for 1996-2005. the average annual export of goods and services almost doubled compared to the previous decade, then in 2001-2005.
-The increase in exports of goods on average per year was 3.38%, and services - 2.1%.
-As a result, the indicator of the share of services in the total volume of world trade is stagnating: in 1996 it was 20%, in 2000 - 19.6%, in 2005 - 20.1%.
-The leading positions in this trade in services are occupied by the RSEM, they account for about 80% of the total volume of international trade in services, which is due to their technological leadership.
+At the same time, the growth rate of exports of services is slowing down and significantly lags behind the growth rate of exports of goods.
+So, if for 1996-2005.
+The average annual export of goods and services almost doubled compared to the previous decade, then in 2001-2005.
+The average annual growth in exports of goods was 3.38%, and of services - 2.1%.
+As a result, the share of services in the total volume of world trade turnover is stagnating: in 1996 it was 20%, in 2000 - 19.6%, in 2005 - 20.1%.
+The leading positions in this trade in services are occupied by RDREs, accounting for about 80% of the total volume of international trade in services, which is due to their technological leadership.

 The global market for goods and services is characterized by trends associated with the further internationalization of the world economy.
-In addition to the growing role of MT in the development of the world economy, the transformation of foreign trade into an integral part of the national reproduction process, there is a clear trend towards its further liberalization.
-This is confirmed not only by the decrease in the average level of customs duties, but also by the elimination (easing) of quantitative restrictions on imports, the expansion of trade in services, the change in the nature of the world market itself, which now receives not so much surpluses of national production of goods as pre-agreed supplies of goods produced specifically for a particular consumer. goods.
+In addition to the growing role of trade and trade in the development of the world economy, the transformation of foreign trade into an integral part of the national reproduction process, there is a clear tendency towards its further liberalization.
+This is confirmed not only by a decrease in the average level of customs duties, but also by the elimination (softening) of quantitative restrictions on imports, the expansion of trade in services, the change in the nature of the world market itself, which now receives not so much surplus national production of goods, but pre-agreed deliveries of goods produced specifically for a specific consumer goods.

-International trade is a system of international commodity-money relations, consisting of the foreign trade of all countries of the world.
-International trade arose in the process of the emergence of the world market in the XVI-XVIII centuries.
-Its development is one of the important factors in the development of the world economy of modern times.
+International trade is a system of international commodity-money relations, consisting of foreign trade of all countries of the world.
+International trade arose during the emergence of the world market in the 16th-18th centuries.
+Its development is one of the important factors in the development of the world economy of the New Age.

-• the intensification of the reproduction process in national economies is a consequence of increased specialization, creating opportunities for the emergence and development of mass production, increasing the degree of equipment workload, and increasing the efficiency of introducing new technologies;
+• the intensification of the reproduction process in national economies is a consequence of increased specialization, the creation of opportunities for the emergence and development of mass production, an increase in the level of equipment utilization, and an increase in the efficiency of the introduction of new technologies;

-• an increase in export deliveries entails an increase in employment;
+• an increase in export supplies entails an increase in employment;

-• international competition necessitates the improvement of enterprises;
+• international competition creates the need to improve enterprises;

 • export earnings serve as a source of capital accumulation aimed at industrial development.